-Cost of goods sold was \$57.4 million in the first half of 2014 and \$55.3 million in the first half of 2013.
-Cost of goods sold primarily consisted of royalties, as well as costs in connection with producing EYLEA and ARCALYST commercial supplies.
-In addition, in the first half of 2014 and 2013, cost of goods sold included inventory write-downs and reserves totaling \$1.9 million and \$4.9 million, respectively.
-We record a charge to cost of goods sold to write down our inventory to its estimated realizable value if certain batches or units of product do not meet quality specifications or are expected to expire prior to sale.
+Cost of goods sold was \$91.1 million in the first nine months of 2014 and \$83.6 million in the first nine months of 2013.
+Cost of goods sold, which primarily consists of royalties, as well as costs in connection with producing EYLEA and ARCALYST commercial supplies, increased principally due to the increase in U.S. EYLEA net product sales.
+In addition, in the first nine months of 2014 and 2013, cost of goods sold included inventory write-downs and reserves totaling \$3.5 million and \$4.8 million, respectively.